spaetzel/FriendFeedSharp/Readme.markdown

 It is based on the C# code provided by FriendFeed [here](http://code.google.com/p/friendfeed-api/) but extented to support more/all of the methods available through the API.

+The library is currently incomplete.
+Notably, it lacks support for Rooms or publishing Comments and Likes.

+Please fork this project and submit pull requests to get your updates to the project.